vbergae/OCJiraFeedback/README.md

 * Add and edit a Instance.plist file to your *main bundle* in order to configure the connection to your Jira instance.
 Get an scaffolded version from [here](https://github.com/vbergae/OCJiraFeedback/blob/master/src/OCJiraFeedback/Instance.plist.distribution):

+Valid values for issueType: 'Improvement', 'Bug' and 'Task'.

 ![Instance.plist example](http://files.victorberga.com/instance_plist_example.png)

 * Recolect the summary and description fields: